canjs/can-stache-bindings/docs/to-parent.md

 @function can-stache-bindings.toParent key:to
 @parent can-stache-bindings.syntaxes

-@description One-way bind a value from the [can-component.prototype.view-model viewModel] or element to the parent scope.
+@description One-way bind a value from the [can-stache-element StacheElement], [can-component.prototype.ViewModel can-component ViewModel], or element to the parent scope.

 @signature `childProp:to="key"`

-Exports `childProp` in the [can-component.prototype.ViewModel ViewModel] to [can-stache.key] in the parent [can-view-scope scope].
+Exports `childProp` in the [can-stache-element StacheElement] or [can-component.prototype.ViewModel can-component ViewModel] to [can-stache.key] in the parent [can-view-scope scope].
 It also updates
 `key` with the value of `childProp` when `childProp` changes.

 ```html